2nsharma/About-Me/README.md

 ![Playing Tennis](https://images.unsplash.com/photo-1558365849-6ebd8b0454b2?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=934&q=80)

 I first started playing tennis with my dad when I was six year sold.
 Since then, I have been playing tennis with him and have learned about the various techniques used.
-The usual forehands and backhands used don't stand to my favorite move.
-It is called the _slice._ This is when you brush your racket along the side, effectively changing the spin and bounce of the ball.
+The usual forehands and backhands used don't stand up to my favorite move.
+My favorite move is called the _slice._ This is when you brush your racket along the side, _effectively changing the spin and bounce of the ball_.

 Here is an example: